zahlio/scrapoxy/README.md

 ## Why Scrapoxy does not directly support anti-blacklisting ?

-Anti-blacklisting is a job for the scraper.
+Detection of blacklisting is a job for the scraper.

 When the scraper detects blacklisting, it asks Scrapoxy to remove the instance from the proxies pool (through a REST API).